 - In Mongolia, a children’s book author, Dashdondog Jamba, started with a horse-drawn wagon and a camel to bring books until he upgraded to a minibus.

-- The hard-to-reach mountainous region of northern Thailand are served by elephants.
+- The hard-to-reach mountainous region of northern Thailand is served by elephants.

 Bookmobile libraries in action: